basp/calico/README.md

 Now we create a new client:

-    > calico NewClient -Name "Tutorial"
+    > New-Client -Name "Tutorial"

 And we'll get back some output that looks like this:

     [23:11:58 INF] Created client Tutorial with id 1

 That''s log output that is send to the console by default.

-We're using staight up structured logging via **Serlog** and by default we'll use a literate sink to console.
+> We're using staight up structured logging via **Serlog** and by default we'll use a literate sink to console.

+We can list the clients again and confirm that it's actually there:

+    > Get-Clients

+If you're running a fresh installation of the database that client record will probably have an id of 1 but if it might be any any number.

 So now that we have a client we can edit the `Calico.ps1` script and replace the `$Script:ClientId` value with the value we just got from the system.
 And then we'll *source* it again: